Glossary

 ICF (IR Cut Filter)

-modern camcorders and digital cameras have this filter to compensate the colorings and the tones of the information reaching from subjects.
+A special filter used for blocking infrared rays.
+In-between the optical lens and the CCD, most modern camcorders and digital cameras have this filter to compensate the colorings and the tones of the information reaching from subjects.

 Image